 By 1975 record labels started issuing “12 inch” singles, which were the size of regular 33 1/3 rpm albums as opposed to the 7 inch 45 rpm single.
 Mixes were extended by making longer intros and “break” sections.
 They were also incorporating instrumentals on the flipside of the disc.
 Most Djs would buy two copies so they could mix back and forth.

 grand wizard theodore inventor of the dj scratch

-The next big step was completely by accident – in 1975 Grand Wizard Theodore invented the scratch (that's what his mom called it).
+The next big step was completely by accident – in 1975 Grand Wizard Theodore invented the scratch.
+He was sitting upstairs in his room with his record player when his mom called for him.
+He put his hand on the record and it rubbed back and forth.
+PARENTS - THIS IS WHY IT'S IMPORTANT TO YELL AT YOUR KIDS TO CLEAN THEIR ROOM.
 This is the key moment in Turntablism, this takes the turntable from a device to an instrument.
-That, combined with Hip Hopping from break to break, and the new sound coming off the playgrounds – led to Hip Hop, with Walter Gibbons’ remix ‘Ten Percent’ by Double Exposure.
-You have to wait 4 years before it hits big with 1979′s Rapper’s Delight, which used a disco tune (Chic’s ‘Good Times’) as its foundation.
-Hip Hop is electronically manipulated disco, which makes it EDM to me.
+That, combined with Hip Hopping from break to break, and the new sound coming off the playgrounds – led to Hip Hop.

 In 1978, we have the Roland CR-78, the worlds first end-user programmable drum machine.
 For the first time, you can build your own beats.That same year sees the release of the first Digital Audio Workstation (DAW), where you can edit and create beats on the computer.